-The Committee on Foreign Investment in the United States (CFIUS) reviews inbound investments for national security concerns and has the authority to impose conditions on investments, block investments, and order divestment.
-Even transactions that do not raise apparent national security concerns may nonetheless draw the attention of CFIUS agencies, Congress, and the President.
-Failing to comply with the statutory and regulatory requirements, and failing to make filings when necessary or appropriate, could result in significant civil monetary penalties, damages, and other remedial measures, and can lead to reputational harm.
+CFIUS reviews inbound investments for national security concerns and has the authority to impose conditions on investments, block investments, and order divestment.
+Even transactions that do not clearly raise national security concerns may nonetheless draw the attention of CFIUS agencies, Congress, and the President.
+To navigate the CFIUS process efficiently and successfully, businesses must be attuned to an array of complex and sensitive legal, commercial, political, and public relations issues.

 The U.S. government and other governments have put in place an array of other processes and requirements that apply in addition to the investment screening process and that may influence investment screening decisions.
 These processes include the following: